-If you don’t have any Ethereum, you can use Coinbase or Gemini to purchase some and send it to your MetaMask wallet.
+If you don’t have any Ethereum, you can use eToro to purchase some and send it to your MetaMask wallet.
 If you’re completely new to cryptocurrencies, it may be useful to start with Benzinga’s guide to buying Ethereum.

 Now that you’ve given OpenSea permission to sell your NFTs, anyone can find and purchase them on the OpenSea marketplace.
 You’re done!